pcwii/cpkodi-skill/README.md

 * Request: "play" / "select"
 * Response: "o-k, attempting to play, Iron Man 2"
 ## Cinemavision Addon
-If mycroft.ai locates the addon CinemaVision it will prompt the user if this addon should be used during the playback of the movie that was selected.
+*[ ] If mycroft.ai locates the addon CinemaVision it will prompt the user if this addon should be used during the playback of the movie that was selected.
 * Response: "Would you like to play the movie using cinemavision?"
 * Request: "yes / no"
-## Youtube Addon
+## Chromecast Support
-* Request: "play some Elton John from youtube
-* Request: "Play the official captain marvel trailer from youtube"
-* Request: "Stop kodi"
+CP Kodi skill is capable of "casting" any of your personal library files to a chromecast enabled device *[ ] "cast the movie guardians of the galaxy"
 ## Credits
 * PCWii
+* Youtube Scraping Elements borrowed from
 ## Category
 **Media**
 ## Tags
 '#kodi, #Krypton #Leia, #mycroft.ai, #python, #skills #youtube #common play #cps'
 ## Require
 Tested on platform_picroft (others untested)
 ## Other Requirements
 - [Mycroft](https://docs.mycroft.ai/installing.and.running/installation)
+## Dependancies **Automatically Installed**
+* python:
+    - requests
+    - bs4
+    - requests_cache
+    - pychromecast
+    - pyenchant
+    - compound-word-splitter
+* system:
+    - apt-get: libenchant1c2a
 ## Further Reading
 - [KODI API](https://kodi.wiki/index.php?title=JSON-RPC_API/v8)
 - [CinemaVision](https://kodi.wiki/view/Add-on:CinemaVision)